KargJonas/modular/README.md

 <hr>

 ## Functions:
 When a function's name is written in uppercase, (e.g. `function MyFunc () {}`) it qualifies as a "modular-function".
 If a modular element has the tagname of such a function, the elements content will be the functions returned value.
 There will be an object passed into the function, when it is called.
 The object contains all of the arguments of the modular element.
+If a function is directly passed as content into `Modular.el` the function will be called without arguments.
 ### Usage:
 ```js
 function FUNCTION_NAME(ELEMENT_ARGUMENTS) {